 But worry and anxiety can take away from the good things that are happening in your life.
 Remember: every success – even the small ones – are reason to celebrate.
 The first step to seeing all the good things is to reduce your anxiety.
 Show yourself some extra love by being kind to yourself, especially when you’re having an exceptionally hard day.

-6) Recognize how far you’ve come
+6) Recognize how far you’ve come with chronic pain

 While it can be challenging to see how far you’ve come, it’s beneficial to you emotional well-being to stop and think about the positive.
 Help your brain remember the positive ones by reminding it.
 It can be anything positive you want such as going out with friends, cooking a new recipe, trying gentle exercises and many more.